bbr111/pycupra/README.md

 ### Example

 For an extensive example, please use the code found in example/PyCupra.py.
 When logged in the library will automatically create a vehicle object for every car registered to the account.
 Initially no data is fetched at all.
-Use the doLogin method and it will signin with the credentials used for the class constructor.
+Use the doLogin method and it will sign in with the credentials used for the class constructor.
 After a successful login, the tokens are stored in a json file.
 Later doLogin calls can use the token file instead of the credentials.
 Method get_vehicles will fetch vehicle basic information and create Vehicle class objects for all associated vehicles in account.
 To update all available data use the update_all method of the Connect class.
 This will call the update function for all registered vehicles, which in turn will fetch data from all available API endpoints.